Italy - Factors to watch on April 25

 ECONOMY

-Italy's Atlante bank fund will only invest in banks that have capital ratios below the minimum set by the ECB in its SREP evaluation process, according to a document on the fund's operating regulations cited in Il Sole 24 Ore on Saturday. (*) POLICY
+* Italy's Atlante bank fund will only invest in banks that have capital ratios below the minimum set by the ECB in its SREP evaluation process, according to a document on the fund's operating regulations cited in Il Sole 24 Ore on Saturday.

-The government will weigh the option to reduce the income tax when it discusses its budget for 2017, Prime Minister Matteo Renzi told la Repubblica on Monday.
-Renzi added that Italy will not send troops to Libya unless the new U.N.-backed government asks to international community to intervene.

 COMPANIES